rickyota/genoboost/README.md

 cp ./projects_rust/target/release/genoboost ./genoboost
 ```

 and you can use `genoboost` program.
+This should take less than 5 minutes.

 #### <a name="install-advanced"></a>Advanced Install